al3x002/ClinicDatabase/README.md

 visits, employees, wards and the results of medical examinations.
 The system allows you to register visits, prescribing patients to doctors, monitoring diagnoses, and analyzing statistics on the tests carried out.

-The database contains 6 tables, 2 views.
+The database contains 6 tables, 2 views and 2 check restrictions.
 In addition, an example function, procedure, and trigger is provided.

 This is what the tables do:
 1. The 'Doctors' table shall store information about doctors, such as their first name, last name and